SteveDaulton/Nyquist-Style-Guide/Spacing and Indentation.md

 and the single line version:

-    (when is-false (print "It is false"))
+    (unless is-true (print "It is false"))

 ### "IF", "WHEN" and "UNLESS": Which to use?

 In cases where there are two alternatives, the answer is obviously to use _IF_, as this is the only one of the three that provides an _"ELSE"_ clause.

-When there is only one choice, use _"WHEN"_ for cases where it is more logical to test for a _True_ value, and use _"UNLESS"_ when it is more logical to test for a _False_ value.
+When there is only one choice, use _"WHEN"_ for cases where it is more logical to test for a _True_ value, and use _"UNLESS"_ when it is more logical to test for a _Not True_ value.

 **Bad**